 Our church started as a Christian Universalist church.
 Many people in our church are Christian.
 However, many people in our church are not Christian, too.
-We have members who draw from many world religions, and members who are Atheists and Pagans.
+We have members who draw from many world religions, and members who are Atheists, Buddhists, and Pagans.
 Our church is a “non-creedal” church, which means that members do not have to accept any particular statement of belief to join.

 Are people like me welcome here?

 Yes!
 Our church welcomes people of different theologies, political views, race, gender, sexual orientation, gender identity, ethnicity, ability, and nationality.
 Whoever you are, you are welcome here.
 We are a Welcoming Congregation that welcomes LGBTIQ people.

 While Unitarian Universalists do not have to accept any particular creed, or statement of belief, many people find the UU Principles to be an important statement for their religious beliefs.

 The diverse beliefs of our members is something strikingly different from other churches.
 We define “church” not by the fact that we all believe the same thing about the big questions of life, but by the fact that we all ask the same questions and all worship together.
 For us, religion isn’t a statement of what we believe, but a statement of who we are and how we relate to the world.